askeksa/Cinter/README.txt

 THE CONVERSION SCRIPT

-Run the ProtrackerConvert.py script with two arguments: your module, and the output file.
+Run the ProtrackerConvert.py script with two arguments: your module, and the binary output file.

 The script will let you know if the module contains any violations of the restrictions mentioned in the previous section, or other nonsensical constructs.

-If successful, it will write a binary file for inclusion into the intro.
+Even in case of errors, the conversion will run through, but errors are an indication that something will probably not sound right.

 THE REPLAYER